 4) Considering labor supply & demand

-Labor supply and demand factors have a significant effect on compensation planning in HRM.
+Labor supply and demand factors have a significant effect on total compensation strategy planning.
 If labor supply is greater than its demand then, there are more people and fewer jobs.
-Hence, organizations usually take advantage of high unemployment rate and pay less.
-While developing employee compensation strategies, this important economic factor must be considered.
+Hence, organizations usually take advantage of the high unemployment rate and pay less.

 Wise compensation planning is a win-win

-Wisely constructed compensation strategies alone have a huge impact on employee attraction and retention rates.
+Wisely constructed total compensation strategies alone have a huge impact on employee attraction and retention rates.
 Good salaries lead to increased job engagement and high employee performance thus, leading to high organizational profits.
-So, employee compensation strategies based on employee skills and care is always a win-win result.
+So, developing a compensation strategy based on employee skills and care is always a win-win result.